What to Expect

 Getting the most out of your therapy

 It’s best if you take Nutropin at the same time every day.
-It is usually given in the evening or at a time that is recommended by your health care provider.
+It is usually given in the evening or at a time that is recommended by your healthcare professional.

 If you’re giving an injection to your child, it may be helpful to get him or her involved right from the start.
 Let your child help to put a routine in place.
 Having some control may help him or her feel better.